Rookie Initiation and Reform - The Transformation of Hierarchy in NPB

 NPB's hierarchical culture began shifting in the late 2000s as society-wide harassment awareness grew.
 Teams established anti-harassment policies in the 2010s, and the Players Association created consultation channels.
 SoftBank adopted a flat organizational culture around 2015, promoting equal communication regardless of age or experience.
 Former Hanshin manager Akihiro Yano championed removing senior-junior barriers, improving team communication.
 MLB player hierarchies are less rigid than NPB, with rookie initiation typically taking humorous forms like costume events.

-Current NPB rookie education has shifted from initiation to support.
+By the 2020s, NPB rookie education has fully transitioned from initiation to support.
 Many teams offer structured orientation covering professional etiquette, media relations, financial management, and social media literacy.
 Rakuten assigns individual mentors (senior players) to rookies for technical and lifestyle support.
 DeNA launched a rookie mental health program in 2023, mandating regular counselor sessions.
 These initiatives prevent early departures and promote long-term player development.

 Remaining Challenges and the Future

 Reform progresses but challenges remain.
 Some veterans feel reduced strictness has softened players, creating generational friction.
 Seibu's Takeya Nakamura acknowledges being shaped by senior mentorship while recognizing the need for era-appropriate coaching.
 The key is balancing rigor with respect - maintaining technical demands while eliminating personal attacks.
 Organizations must clearly define this boundary.
-As player diversity increases, individualized relationship building rather than uniform hierarchy will be essential.
+As player diversity increases, individualized relationship building rather than uniform hierarchy will be essential for NPB teams moving forward.